kavindu-udara/fileshear/README.md

 4. Push to the branch (`git push origin feature/foo`)
 5. Open a pull request

-## License
+## Future Updates

-This project is licensed under the MIT License.
+- Allow to send options through the CLI